 These days, I still read labels, but for a much different reason than I did when I was younger.
 Searching for the highest-quality food available to nourish my body, I am no longer scared of fat.
 As a matter of fact, I seek it out.
 That’s one of the (many) reasons I love Honey Mama’s Cacao Nectar Bars.
 It is such a gift to open my fridge when looking for a treat, and see a Honey Mama’s bar waiting for me.
 This is real food, folks, not candy.
 It nourishes me from the inside out, and tastes amazing.
 I feel good about sharing Honey Mama’s bars with my family and friends, while at the same time educating them on the virtues of healthy fat.
 Coconut oil saved me from a lifetime of fearful eating, and including it in my daily diet has made me feel more alive than I ever did before.

 If you are a health food nerd like me, you may want to do some additional reading on the subject.
 I highly recommend “The Complete Idiot’s Guide to the Coconut Oil Diet” by Maria Blanco, CFH and Dr. James Pendelton, ND, NMD.
 A good chunk of the information I provided above is contained in the pages.
-You can even read some select pages from the book by following the link below:
+You can even read some select pages from the book here.

 For further reading, click on any of the following links: